j-moralejo-pinas/sphinx-linkfix/README.rst

 .. image:: https://img.shields.io/badge/license-MIT-green.svg
     :alt: License

+Render your links both in GitHub and in the built documentation seamlessly!

-Sphinx extension that rewrites GitHub-style links into proper Sphinx references.
+Sphinx extension that rewrites GitHub-style links into proper Sphinx references at build time.

 **Project Description**
 -----------------------

-I like to have links in the README that point to other sections of the documentation, so you can navigate the docs easily from the GitHub repo itself.
-However, Sphinx does not understand GitHub-style links (e.g., \`reference <docs/reference.rst>\`_), so links break when building the docs.
+I like to have links in the ``README`` that point to other sections of the documentation, so you can navigate the docs easily from the GitHub repo itself.
+However, Sphinx does not understand GitHub-style links (e.g., ```reference <docs/reference.rst>`_``), so links break when building the docs.
 If you write links using Sphinx syntax instead, they work in the built docs but not on GitHub.

 This extension solves this problem by rewriting GitHub-style links into proper Sphinx references during the Sphinx build process.
 It scans the document for links that point to local files and rewrites them to use Sphinx's internal referencing system.

-You can combine this with a script to removes all of the links in the README during CI before publishing to pypi, so that the README on PyPI does not contain broken links, and keep a single README file for GitHub, Sphinx and PyPI.

 **Key Features**
 ----------------